dma-neves/dcpu/README.md

 # 8bitCPU

 **Description:**
-  - A simple 8bit cpu devoloped in VHDL explicitly using logic gates and a structural (instead of high level behavioral) description (exception for the DFlipFlop implementation because of latching issues).
-Devoleped using the Xilinx ISE tool.
+  - A simple 8bit cpu devoloped in VHDL explicitly using logic gates and a structural description (instead of a high level behavioral description), with the exception of the memory modules and flip-flops.
-  - This cpu isn't suposso to be in any way revolutionary, efficient or well optimized, i'm only trying to design the simplest possible system that has all the basic features that a cpu needs.
-The aim of this project is therefore only to learn more about cpu/computer architecture and digital systems implementations.
+  - This cpu isn't suposso to be in any way revolutionary, efficient or well optimized.
+I'm only trying to design the simplest possible system that has all the basic features that a cpu needs.
+The aim of this project is therefore, only, to learn more about cpu/computer architecture and the implementation of digital systems.

 **Schematics:**
   - Main: